 (7) Each QSE providing Reg-Up or Reg-Down and ERCOT shall meet the deployment performance requirements specified in Section 8, Performance Monitoring.

 (8) ERCOT shall issue Reg-Up and Reg-Down deployment Dispatch Instructions over ICCP.
-Those Dispatch Instructions must contain the change in MW output requested of the QSE assuming all Resources are at their Updated Desired Base Point issued by LFC.6.5.7.6.2.2 Deployment of Responsive Reserve (RRS)
+Those Dispatch Instructions must contain the change in MW output requested of the Resource.

+(9) Reg-Up and Reg-Down Dispatch Instructions shall be included as a component of a Resource’s UDSP.

+(10) Upon the receipt of new Base Points and Ancillary Service awards from SCED, LFC will reset Regulation Service instructions to zero.

+6.5.7.6.2.2 Deployment of Responsive Reserve (RRS)

 (1) RRS is intended to: